Roseau, Dominica - Things to Do in Roseau

 When to Visit

-The best time to visit Roseau is during the dry season from December to April, offering sunny skies, lower humidity, and calmer seas ideal for whale watching and water activities.
-This period also coincides with the peak tourist season, so expect higher prices and more crowds.
-The shoulder seasons (May-June and November) provide good weather with fewer tourists and better rates.
-While the wet season (July-October) brings more rainfall and potential hurricanes, it also offers lush landscapes, fewer crowds, and significant savings on accommodations.
+The best time to visit Roseau is during the dry season from December to April, when rainfall is minimal and temperatures are comfortable with lower humidity.
+This period coincides with peak whale watching season when humpback whales join the year-round resident sperm whales.
+The shoulder months of November and May offer good weather with fewer crowds and lower accommodation prices.
+While the wet season (June-October) brings more rainfall and potential hurricanes, it also offers lush green landscapes, fewer tourists, and significant savings on hotels and tours.
+Temperatures remain warm year-round, typically ranging from 75-85°F (24-29°C).

 Insider Tips